wp-plugins/google-sitemap-generator/readme.txt

 1. Administration interface in WordPress 2.7
 2. Administration interface in WordPress 2.5
 3. Administration interface in WordPress 2.0

+== White-label switch ==

+After some time, the plugin will kindly ask the user if he is satisfied by showing a message on the plugin administration page with a link to the donation page.
+If you are an agency or service provider and installed the plugin for your client (and providing support for it!), this may lead to confusion.
+You can use the following option in your wp-config.php file to remove all donation and plugin related links from the administration page:

+`define("SM_WHITELABEL",true);`

+Please remember how much time I've invested in this plugin and how much time YOU save by using it for your work.
+Any [donations](http://www.arnebrachhold.de/redir/sitemap-paypal/) are greatly appreciated.
+Thanks for your support!

 == License ==